Spiritual Retreat in the UK for HSPs

-Taraloka Buddhist Retreat Centre
+Spiritual Retreat: Taraloka Buddhist Retreat Centre

 They run on a ‘Dana’ basis (no set fees), as they want all women to be able to go on a spiritual retreat in the UK and learn about meditation and Buddhism, regardless of their financial situation.

 Spiritual Retreat: Anam Cara Retreat Centre

 Inverness, Scotland.
 Website: www.anamcara.org

 Anam Cara spiritual centre is set in the beautiful wilderness of the highlands.
 It has been developed as a way of life as opposed to a business.
 It’s name is a symbol for the ‘circle of belonging’.

 The Park, nr Forres, Scotland.
 Website: www.findhorn.org

-However, this place ain’t cheap so if cost is an issue then I suggest staying at nearby Shambala and dropping into Findhorn as a day guest for specific events and meal times.
+However, this place ain’t cheap.
+Therefore, if cost is an issue, I suggest staying at nearby in Forres, then dropping into Findhorn as a day guest for specific events and meal times.

 This article is copyright Amy Garner © 2o15.

-Further reading to plan your spiritual retreat in the UK
+Further reading to plan your retreat

 See the best mind & body UK retreats by the Daily Telegraph.